mg86837242/electron-eon/README.md

 ## 4.0 Copilot Deployment Steps

-If tt the app and/or environment were not set up before:
+If the app and/or environment were not set up before:

 - Make sure that AWS Copilot CLI is installed
 - Log in the AWS with `aws sso login` or alternatives